The House of Mirth: Characters

-Percy Gryce—A conservative, rich, but shy and unimaginative young eligible bachelor on whom Lily, with the support of her friend Judy Trenor, sets her sights.
+Percy Gryce — A conservative, rich, but shy and unimaginative young eligible bachelor on whom Lily, with the support of her friend Judy Trenor, sets her sights.
 Percy's less than titillating personality notwithstanding, Lily works out a strategy to catch him at week-long festivities at Bellomont.
 Her fortuitous and successful encounter with Percy on the train to Bellomont further encourages her in pursuit of her goal.
 Her strategy gets interrupted, however, when Selden at week's end also appears on the scene unexpectedly.
 Lily then decides, on the spur of the moment, to set aside her well-thought-out tactics to pursue Percy in favor of spending some time with Selden.
-When, at a more rational moment, she returns to pursuing Percy, his mother-in law-to-be tells Lily at Jack Stepny's and Gwen Van Osburgh's wedding about his engagement to Evie Van Osburgh.
+When, at a more rational moment, she returns to pursuing Percy, his mother-in law-to-be tells Lily at Jack Stepney's and Gwen Van Osburgh's wedding about his engagement to Evie Van Osburgh.

-Bertha Dorset (Mrs. George Dorset)—A petite and pretty high-society matron whose husband George is extremely wealthy.
+Bertha Dorset (Mrs. George Dorset) — A petite and pretty high-society matron whose husband George is extremely wealthy.
 She is first introduced catching the train to Bellomont where she boards with great fanfare and commotion.
 She demands that the porter find her a seat with her friends, Lily and Percy.
-Once at Bellomont Judy Trenor intimates to Lilly that Bertha is manipulative and also unscrupulous such that it is better to have her as a friend rather than an enemy.
+Once at Bellomont Judy Trenor intimates to Lily that Bertha is manipulative and also unscrupulous such that it is better to have her as a friend rather than an enemy.
 It is well known that Bertha is bored with her husband and seeks attention and love outside the confines of marriage.
 At Bellomont Bertha continues to pursue Selden in an attempt to rekindle the flame of an adulterous affair they have been carrying on but with which he has become disenamored.
 As Book I ends, she invites Lily to accompany her on a Mediterranean cruise to distract her husband so she can carry on an affair with Ned Silverton.
 Bertha understands, as a married woman, she must keep up appearances and ruthlessly impugns Lily's reputation to mask her own adultery.
 She spreads false rumors that besmirch Lily's virtue among their friends.
 Lily, as an unmarried woman without a protector, has little she can do in her own defense.